Mozart and the Whale: Plot

-Donald Morton (Josh Hartnett) is a taxi driver with Asperger's Syndrome and drives two Japanese passengers and his pet cockatiel around Spokane, Washington.
+Donald Morton (Josh Hartnett) is a taxi driver with Asperger syndrome and drives two Japanese passengers and his pet cockatiel around Spokane, Washington.
 Distracted, he bumps into the back of a florist's van, damaging his stock.
 Unfazed, Donald and his budgie take their groceries and leave, abandoning his taxicab and passengers.
 He takes his groceries to the self-help group for autistic adults.
 Before they head to the park to meet another autistic group, he tells one member, Gracie (Rusty Schwimmer), to gather the women and he will gather the guys to practice telling personal stories, but keeps getting distracted by performing mathematical sums of the microwaves' depleting numbers.
 He notices that Isabelle Sorenson (Radha Mitchell), who also has Asperger's, a new name, has signed up and tells Gracie to let her go first.

 At the park, Isabelle tells the women of a childhood memory: she saw that her parents were happy an Olympian had broken a record, so in order to please her parents, and taking what she heard literally, she broke their music records.
 Donald tells his story to the men about his ability to do complex sums, but couldn't make friends.
 Isabelle goes on to tell of when she was raped when she went hitch-hiking.
 This causes Gracie to laugh manically.
 Heard by Donald, he tries to calm down an angry Isabelle and they find that they have much in common and take a liking to each other.

 After Isabelle talks to Gregory (John Carroll Lynch), a man also in the group who is taking notes on a notepad, he calls Donald over to ask Isabelle if she may escort him to a Halloween party on his behalf.
 However, before Donald has the chance, Isabelle asks Donald out for lunch.
 They go to the zoo the following day where Isabelle asks Donald to escort her instead of Gregory.
 They agree to meet in-costume Halloween night.
 Donald dresses as a whale but decides against attending, ultimately leaving Isabelle, dressed as Mozart, waiting.
 She goes to his apartment and they decide to take a walk about town and talk until the final bus is due when they share their first kiss.

 Unsure when to call, Donald leaves multiple messages on her phone; she finally answers and they go to the amusement park.
 During a ring toss, the clanging of the metal rings hitting the bottles and the ringing of a bell cause Isabelle to scream and collapse on the floor.
 Donald takes her back to his filthy apartment and they agree to sleep together.
 The following day at the self-help group, Gregory accuses Donald of exploiting his position for sexual favors.
 Meanwhile, Isabelle occupies herself by waiting with Bronwin (Erica Leerhsen), one of the younger members of the group who recently learned that her father has blood cancer, until her parents pick her up.